Rigid Surface Operator and Symbol Invariant of Partitions: Contributions to symbol of rows of partition

 \subsection{Discussions}

-The $S$ duality maps must preserve symbol invariant and other invariants.
-Compared to other invariants, the symbol is more easier to be calculated and more convenient to find the $S$ duality maps.
-We can study the symbol invariant preserving maps by using Proposition \ref{pair-row} and Proposition \ref{row-eo} firstly.
-Our motivation is that a more thorough understanding the symbol preserving maps might lead to progress.
-Proposition \ref{pair-row} implies the symbol preserving operations that moving a row of a partition to another partition with the same position of pairwise rows.
+The $S$ duality maps preserve symbol invariant and other invariants of partitions.
+Compared to other invariants, the symbol is more easier to be calculated and more convenient to find the $S$-duality maps.
+Through not all symbol preserving maps are $S$ duality maps, a more thorough understanding them might lead to progress.
+Propositions \ref{pair-row} and \ref{row-eo} make the the contribution to symbol of rows visualization.
+Proposition \ref{pair-row} implies the symbol preserving operations that moving a row of a partition to another partition with the same location in a pairwise rows.
 One example is that leaving $\lambda_{even}$ unchanged in the $S$ duality map $WB$.
 Proposition \ref{row-eo} implies the symbol preserving operations such as the maps $X_S$, $Y_S$ and their inverse maps.
+We also find the important maps $X_S$ and $Y_S$ are essentially the same map.

+In fact, the contribution to symbol of a row in a partition is also an invariant.
+It do not change under the first class of maps and second one.
+Fig.(\ref{ppa}) explain this result.

-With these principles in mind, we discuss the constructions of the rigid semisimple operators in the $B_n$ theory from the $C_n$ theory and vice versa in next section.
+With these principles in mind, we will discuss the constructions of the rigid operators in the $B_n$ theory from the $C_n$ theory and vice versa in next section, where the operations in Propositions \ref{pair-row} and \ref{row-eo} will be used frequently as well as the maps $X_S$, $Y_S$.